by Julie Christensen

 Choosing the right gravel is important, but proper site preparation is even more vital.
 Before you lay any gravel, you must remove the top soil and use it somewhere else on your property.
 The topsoil contains lots of organic matter, which is great for growing plants, but creates a spongy, unstable subsurface for a driveway.
 Hardpan, the layer beneath topsoil, is, as the name implies, dense and hard.
 It creates a much better foundation for your driveway.

 Some people apply an herbicide at this point, while others install landscaping fabric.
 Think about how you want to address weed control.

 Proper grading is also critical to the success of your driveway.
-Gravel driveways need a crown so water drains quickly.
+For best results gravel driveways need a crown so water drains quickly.
 A crown simply means that the middle of the driveway is slightly higher than the sides.
-If you live in an area that gets a lot of rain or snow, you should install ditches on either side of the driveway to carry water away.
+If you live in an area that gets a lot of rain or snow, you should install ditches on either side of the driveway to carry water away for proper drainage.

-Once you start laying the gravel, you must compact each layer with a rolling machine before applying the next layer.
+Once you start laying the gravel, you must compact each layer with a rolling machine before applying the next layer to provide a solid foundation.
 If all this seems like a lot of work, consider hiring a professional.
-Installing a gravel driveway is a big task for the average homeowner, but a professional with the right equipment can complete the job in a few days.
+Installing a gravel driveway is a big task for the average homeowner and can involve heavy machinery.
+A professional with the right equipment can complete the job in a few days.

 Common Questions and Answers About Gravel Driveways

 Can you add cement to a gravel driveway?

 You can lay cement over a gravel driveway, even though it’s not normally recommended, as long as the gravel in the driveway is small enough.
 As long as most of the rocks in your gravel driveway are smaller than half an inch, they will work as an underlay for the cement.
 Refer to the American Standards for Testing and Materials specification ASTM C-94 to determine which types of cement will work best for you.